susam/fxyt/README.md

 input code is evaluated for each cell at (x, y) for time-independent code.
 If the input code is time-dependent, then it is evaluated for each cell at (x, y, t).

-For example, the command `X` pushes the x-coordinate value of the current cell to the data stack.
-Similarly, the command `Y` pushes the y-coordinate value of the current cell to the data stack.
-The command `T` pushes the t-value of the current iteration.

 At the end of evaluation of the code for each cell, the top 3 values of the data stack is inspected to determine the red, blue, and green